 An award-winning journalist, Clay came to Bradshaw-Carter after a career in broadcast television news.
 Clay spent several years as a producer at KHOU 11 News in Houston, covering all manner of breaking news and severe weather, most notably the flooding and aftermath of Hurricane Harvey.
 He is proud of his work with the station supporting animal rescue and foster organizations like BARC, Houston SPCA, the Harris County Animal Shelter, and Houston Pets Alive!
-Clay is a member of Club Petset Young Professionals and he represents Bradshaw-Carter with the Greater Houston LGBT Chamber of Commerce.
-He works with our community outreach team connecting with grief support groups, and serves as captain of the Bradshaw-Carter Walk to End Alzheimer's team, working to support the Alzheimer's Association.
+Clay is a member of Club Petset Young Professionals.
+He works with our community outreach team connecting with grief support groups and serves as captain of the Bradshaw-Carter Walk to End Alzheimer's team, working to support the Alzheimer's Association.

-Clay lives in Eastwood, just east of downtown.
-He and enjoys spending time with his family and his dog, Toby.
+Clay lives in Houston's Eastwood neighborhood.
+He and enjoys spending time with his family and his hound dog, Toby.

 Suzanne Smock is Bradshaw-Carter’s office manager.
 With more than 11 years of experience in the funeral industry, Suzy provides administrative care for each of our client families, handling the pertinent legal documents, death certificates, and other aspects of our funeral home's organizational arm.
 Born in a small town in upstate New York in the Catskill Mountains called Port Jervis, her family moved to Houston when she was five years old.